文章

 Solve:

-$$ 189 = 1 \times 2^7 + 0 \times 2^6 + 1 \times 2^5 + 1 \times 2^4 + 1 \times 2^3 + 1 \times 2^2 + 0 \times 2 ^ 1 + 1 \times 2^0 $$
+$189$ in binary is 0b10111101 \(189 = 1 \times 2^7 + 0 \times 2^6 + 1 \times 2^5 + 1 \times 2^4 + 1 \times 2^3 + 1 \times 2^2 + 0 \times 2 ^ 1 + 1 \times 2^0\)

-$$ 153^{189}(\bmod \; 251) = 153^{128+0+32+16+8+4+0+1}(\bmod 251) \\ = 153^{128} \times 153^{32} \times 153^{16} \times 153^{8} \times 153^{4} \times 153^{1}(\bmod 251) $$
+\[153^{189}(\bmod \; 251) = 153^{128+0+32+16+8+4+0+1}(\bmod 251) \\ = 153^{128} \times 153^{32} \times 153^{16} \times 153^{8} \times 153^{4} \times 153^{1}(\bmod 251)\]

-$$ 153^0 \bmod 251 = 1 \\ 153^1 \bmod 251 = 153 \\ 153^2 = (153 \times 153) \bmod 251 = 66 \\ 153^4 = (66 \times 66) \bmod 251 = 89 \\ 153^8 = (89 \times 89) \bmod 251 = 140 \\ 153^{16} = (140 \times 140) \bmod 251 = 22 \\ 153^{32} = (22 \times 22) \bmod 251 = 233 \\ 153^{64} = (233 \times 233) \bmod 251 = 73 \\ 153^{128} = (73 \times 73) \bmod 251 = 58 $$
+We can calculate $153^{128}$, $153^{32}$, $153^{16}$, $153^{8}$, $153^{4}$, and so on very efficiently by: \(\begin{align} 153^0 \bmod 251 = 1 \\ 153^1 \bmod 251 = 153 \\ 153^2 = (153 \times 153) \bmod 251 = 66 \\ 153^4 = (66 \times 66) \bmod 251 = 89 \\ 153^8 = (89 \times 89) \bmod 251 = 140 \\ 153^{16} = (140 \times 140) \bmod 251 = 22 \\ 153^{32} = (22 \times 22) \bmod 251 = 233 \\ 153^{64} = (233 \times 233) \bmod 251 = 73 \\ 153^{128} = (73 \times 73) \bmod 251 = 58 \end{align}\) Then, \(\begin{align} = 58 \times 233 \times 22 \times 140 \times 89 \times 153 (\bmod 251) \\ = 73 \end{align}\) Example 02: Use modular exponentiation to calculate $5^{141} \bmod 29$.

 Solve:

-$$ 141 = 1 \times 2^7 + 0 \times 2^6 + 0 \times 2^5 + 0 \times 2^4 + 1 \times 2^3 + 1 \times 2^2 + 0 \times 2 ^ 1 + 1 \times 2^0 $$
+$141$ in binary is 0b10001101 \(141 = 1 \times 2^7 + 0 \times 2^6 + 0 \times 2^5 + 0 \times 2^4 + 1 \times 2^3 + 1 \times 2^2 + 0 \times 2 ^ 1 + 1 \times 2^0\)

-$$ 5^{141}(\bmod 29) = 5^{128+0+0+0+8+4+0+1}(\bmod 29) \\ = 5^{128} \times 5^{8} \times 5^{4} \times 5^{1} (\bmod 29) $$
+\[\begin{align} 5^{141}(\bmod 29) = 5^{128+0+0+0+8+4+0+1}(\bmod 29) \\ = 5^{128} \times 5^{8} \times 5^{4} \times 5^{1} (\bmod 29) \end{align}\]

-$$ 5^0 = 1 \\ 5^1 = 5 \\ 5^2 = (5 \times 5) \bmod 29 = 25 \\ 5^4 = (25 \times 25) \bmod 29 = 16 \\ 5^8 = (16 \times 16) \bmod 29 = 24 \\ 5^{16} = (24 \times 24) \bmod 29 = 25 \\ 5^{32} = (25 \times 25) \bmod 29 = 16 \\ 5^{64} = (16 \times 16) \bmod 29 = 24 \\ 5^{128} = (24 \times 24) \bmod 29 = 25 $$
+We can calculate $5^{128}$, $5^{8}$, $5^{4}$, $5^{1}$ very efficiently by: \(\begin{align} 5^0 = 1 \\ 5^1 = 5 \\ 5^2 = (5 \times 5) \bmod 29 = 25 \\ 5^4 = (25 \times 25) \bmod 29 = 16 \\ 5^8 = (16 \times 16) \bmod 29 = 24 \\ 5^{16} = (24 \times 24) \bmod 29 = 25 \\ 5^{32} = (25 \times 25) \bmod 29 = 16 \\ 5^{64} = (16 \times 16) \bmod 29 = 24 \\ 5^{128} = (24 \times 24) \bmod 29 = 25 \end{align}\) Then, \(\begin{align} = 25 \times 24 \times 16 \times 5 (\bmod 29) \\ = 5 \end{align}\)

 In-path vs. on-path vs. off-path